MacsiaProduction/DebtsApp/README.md

   - [User Login](#user-login)
 - [Telegram Bot Integration](#telegram-bot-integration)
 - [Telegram Bot Commands](#telegram-bot-commands)

-## API Endpoints
-This API provides the following REST endpoints:

-- `GET /transactions`: Get a list of all transactions.
-- `GET /transactions/related?name={user}`: Get a list of transactions related to a specific user.
-- `GET /transactions/between?sender={sender}&recipient={recipient}`: Get a list of transactions between two users.
-- `POST /new`: Add a new transaction.
-- `GET /debts/between?from={fromName}&to={toName}`: Get the debt between two users.
-- `GET /debts/related?name={user}`: Get a list of debts related to a specific user.
-- `GET /debts`: Get a list of all debts.
-- `POST /change-password`: Change a user's password.
-- `POST /login`: Authenticate a user.

 ## Getting Started
 1. Clone the project from the repository.